Yakovlev Yak-23: Development and description

 On 11 March 1947, the Council of People's Commissars ordered several design bureaux (OKB), including that of Alexander Yakovlev, to develop a single-seat, straight-winged jet fighter to be equipped with a single British Rolls-Royce Nene or Rolls-Royce Derwent turbojet engine.
 The aircraft should have a maximum speed of 950 km/h at sea level and a speed of 1000 km/h at an altitude of 5000 m.
 It should be able to climb to that altitude in 3.5 minutes or less and should have a maximum range of no less than 1200 km.
 Alexander Yakovlev decided to develop two designs, the Yakovlev Yak-25 in accordance with the Ministry's order and a lightweight, more agile aircraft (the Yak-23) in the hopes that one or the other would win an order from the Ministry.
-Yakovlev's decision was a risky one as it could be construed as unauthorized use of state monies if discovered, which could have landed Yakovlev in a lot of trouble.
+Yakovlev's decision was a risky one as it could be construed as unauthorized use of state funds if discovered, which could have landed Yakovlev in a lot of trouble.